randomnoun/sql-explainerator/README.md

 ## Where can I get it ?

-It's available in maven with the groupId:artifactId of at `com.randomnoun.db:sql-explainerator`.
+It's available in maven with the groupId:artifactId of `com.randomnoun.db:sql-explainerator`.

 There's a `sql-explainerator-0.0.2-with-dependencies.jar` which has all the maven dependencies baked in if you're calling this from a CLI.